pcboy/the-law/Japan/Taxes.md

 ```

 As mentioned before, the entertainment fee also applies to gifts.
 You can simply expense something you will use as a gift to "bribe" a future business partner.
-The VAT is applied for goods, but if you buy a gift certificate, flight tickets, condolence money etc, then it should be entered as VAT-free in the books.
+The VAT is applied for goods, but if you buy a gift certificate, coupons, condolence money etc, then it should be entered as VAT-free in the books.
 Source: https://ashiyakaikei.com/consumption-tax-gift-certificates/

 Note: